Federico Santa María Technical University: Campuses

 While the campuses are focused on undergraduate, graduate and university academical activities, sedes are mainly dedicated to technical degrees.

-Additionally the UTFSM strated in 1996 a Campus located in Guayaquil, Ecuador, from an agreement with the Universidad Laica Eloy Alfaro de Manta, campus which closed in 2018, with the infrastructure being taken over by a newly created university, Universidad del Rio.
+Additionally the UTFSM started in 1996 a Campus located in Guayaquil, Ecuador, from an agreement with the Universidad Laica Eloy Alfaro de Manta, campus which closed in 2018, with the infrastructure being taken over by a newly created university, Universidad del Rio.
 Around 600 students in 2019 expect to be graduated by 2023, process which will lead to the definitive closure of UTFSM Activities in Ecuador.

 Main campus, Valparaíso

 The main UTFSM campus (or Casa Central) is located in Valparaíso, covering most of the front area of Los Placeres hill, on the grounds of the former Pudeto fort.
 The site faces the Pacific coast and it is visible from many parts of the bay of Valparaíso.

 The building was designed by Josué Smith Solar, one of the most respected Chilean architects of the 20th century, and his son José Smith Miller.
 The American Neo-Gothic style campus is considered one of the foremost works of Chilean architecture.
 The campus is also recognised for its beautiful gardening, with native and exotic species.

 In 2001, the illumination of the university frontis was renewed through a contest organised by the Chilean branch of Philips.

 The main campus has a gothic scholastic architecture with a privileged view to the Pacific Ocean.
 This campus includes more than 3 hectares of green areas making it the biggest urban park in Valparaiso, despite it being closed to the public.
 In 2008 it was chosen as one of the most remarkable national architectural works of the 20th century.